bcurran3/ChocolateyPackages/choco-nuspec-checker/readme.md

 * CNC doesn't yet know how to handle multiple .nuspec files found in the same directory.

 ### CHANGELOG:
-* 2021.03.22 - display # of characters when description is >4000, more specific template value checking
+* 2021.03.23 - display # of characters when description is >4000, more specific template value checking, fix empty/missing files element message, skip dimension checking of SVG files, prep for moving some options to config file
 * 2020.09.20 - An AddPackageNotes feature has been added, works the same as the AddHeader and AddFooter options.
 Updated nuspec URL errors as requirements to be fixed.
 Added "PackageInternalFilesIncluded" checking.
 Minor cosmetic updates.
 * 2020.09.15 - CNC will now ignore update.ps1 files.
 * 2020.04.06.0001 - Updated CNC.cmd for ChocolateyToolsLocation handling.
 Fixed markdown heading error in CNCHeader.txt.